Formal concerts – Black Dress

-For formal concerts, men wear black tuxedos with white shirts, black ties, black socks and black shoes.
+- Men – Black tuxedos with white shirts, black ties, black socks and black shoes.

 Yes, with the exception of a small break after our last Christmas concert until after the first week or so after New Year’s.